 A new IPOC must be developed every 12 months.
 If services are discontinued, the LIP must indicate the reason for discontinuing treatment on the IPOC.
 The IPOC must include the date it was reformulated, the signature, title and signature date of the LIP.
 When the IPOC is developed at least two months prior to the expiration date, the new plan is effective with the anniversary date.
-Please refer to the documentation format example in the Forms section of this manual.
+Please refer to the documentation format example located on the provider portal.